riazul701/dev-notes/Git/Cmd-Git.md

 * `git push -u origin featureA` : Pushes `featureA` branch commits up to the server, with upstream tracking. <sup>{1}</sup>

+* `git push --recurse-submodules=check` : You can ask Git to check that all your submodules have been pushed properly before pushing the main project.
+The `git push` command takes the `--recurse-submodules` argument which can be set to either “check” or “on-demand”.
+The “check” option will make `push` simply fail if any of the committed submodule changes haven’t been pushed. <sup>{1}</sup>

+* `git push --recurse-submodules=on-demand` : Git went into the `DbConnector` module and pushed it before pushing the main project.
+If that submodule push fails for some reason, the main project push will also fail.
+You can make this behavior the default by doing  <sup>{1}</sup>
+  * `git config push.recurseSubmodules on-demand`. <sup>{1}</sup>

 ## remote

 * `git remote -v` : You can also specify `-v`, which shows you the URLs that Git has stored for the shortname to be used when reading and writing to that remote <sup>{1}</sup>